 Headshot of a smiling woman with shoulder-length dark hair wearing a deep magenta blazer and black shirt.

 • • •

-Kendra Whitlock Ingram presented this talk live as part of Tessitura’s Innovator Series at the Tessitura Learning & Community Conference in August 2024.
+Kendra Whitlock Ingram presented this talk live as part of Tessitura’s Innovator Series at the Tessitura Learning & Community Conference in Washington, D.C., in August 2024.

+Headshot of a smiling woman with shoulder-length dark hair wearing a deep magenta blazer and black shirt.